clojure-android/lein-droid/README.md

 # lein-droid

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to simplify Clojure development for Android platform.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-droid "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-droid 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:

-Put `[lein-droid "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

-    $ lein droid
+Please **DONT USE IT** until it is explicitly declared as usable.
+This project is under heavy development.
+By downloading and trying to run this you would definitely set your hair on fire which is what Leiningen is all against.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Alexander Yakushev

 Distributed under the Eclipse Public License, the same as Clojure.